Westfield Miranda: 2010s: redevelopment

+On 16 April 2015 Topshop Topman opened its second New South Wales store on the former space of Woolworths on level 3.

-On 28 May 2015 Zara opened its fifth Sydney store in the centre outside Myer on level 3.
-Uniqlo opened on 6 June 2015 next to Zara.
-Apple opened its 22nd Australian store in the centre on 27 July 2015.
+On 28 May 2015 Zara opened its fifth Sydney two-level store in the outside Myer on level 2 and 3.
+Uniqlo opened next door to Zara on level 3 on 6 June 2015.
+On 27 July 2015 Apple opened its 22nd Australian store on level 2.

 During the renovations when the new parking system came in, people who lived near Miranda Fair noted that shoppers and employees of Miranda Fair were increasingly parking in the streets to avoid paying the fees for parking in Miranda Fair.
 In February 2015, Westfield Miranda planned to reintroduce free parking for people with disability stickers in response to feedback that parking was difficult to find.
 In December 2015, Westfield Miranda extended its opening hours until midnight.
 In December 2016, to cope with Christmas demand, parking at Port Hacking High School was arranged for shoppers at Westfield Miranda.

 On 8 April 2016 Sky Zone opened its second Sydney location on the former cinema space.
 The PLAYTIME arcade opened around that time on the former restaurant space which was rebranded to Timezone in November 2018.

+On 25 June 2018 Toys "R" Us went into voluntary administration.
+Toys "R" Us closed its doors due to bankruptcy on 5 July 2018.
+After the closure of the store Rebel expanded and took over the space of Toys "R" Us.

-On 10 November 2019 Sky Zone closed its doors.
+10 November 2019 Sky Zone closed its doors.
 It did not give a reason.
 In a statement released the decision was "due to external circumstances out of our team's control".

-Since the closure of Sky Zone, Scentre Group is currently working together with Funlab to explore options for a new entertainment concept in Westfield Miranda.